 - collection, evaluation and concretisation of data

 - detailing and documentation of each persona found

 It is advisable not only to document the results on the intranet, but also to visualise them with posters in the team rooms.
 This way the team members have the fictitious users in mind every day, the understanding for them is automatically promoted and the potential users move into the centre of product development.

 Impulse to discuss:

-It can be useful for organisations to define “negative personas”, for example to increase efficiency in customer acquisition.
+Do you think it ca be useful for organisations to define “negative personas”, for example to increase efficiency in customer acquisition?